 Here’s what separates amateur hour from the pros:

 Business Description: You’ve got 750 characters.
-Use them wisely.
+Use them well.
 Don’t stuff keywords like it’s 2015.
-Instead, tell your story.
+Tell your story.
 What makes you different?
 Why should someone choose you?
 Include your service areas naturally.
 For example: “Family-run bakery serving fresh sourdough to North London since 1985.
 We deliver to Hampstead, Camden, and Islington daily.”

 Service Areas: This is where regional differences matter.
 In the US, you can specify ZIP codes.
 In the UK, it’s postcodes.
-Canada uses postal codes (with that quirky letter-number format).
-Australia?
-Postcodes again, but only four digits.
+Canada uses postal codes, with that quirky letter-number format.
+Australia uses postcodes too, but only four digits.
 Get detailed here.
-Don’t just say “Sydney” – specify “Eastern Suburbs, Inner West, and North Shore.”
+Don’t just say “Sydney,” specify “Eastern Suburbs, Inner West, and North Shore.”

 Business Hours: Sounds basic, right?
 Wrong.
-Include special hours for holidays specific to your country.
-Thanksgiving in the US, Canada Day, Australia Day, UK bank holidays.
-Google tracks accuracy here, and inconsistent hours tank your credibility score.
+Include special hours for holidays specific to your country: Thanksgiving in the US, Canada Day, Australia Day, UK bank holidays.
+Google tracks accuracy here, and inconsistent hours hurt your credibility score.

 Did you know?
 Businesses with complete profiles receive 7x more clicks than those with incomplete information, according to Google’s own data from 2024.

-Attributes: These little badges are gold.
-“Women-led,” “LGBTQ+ friendly,” “Wheelchair accessible” – they’re not just feel-good additions.
+Attributes: These little badges are worth a lot.
+“Women-led,” “LGBTQ+ friendly,” “Wheelchair accessible” aren’t just feel-good additions.
 They’re search filters.
 Someone searching “wheelchair accessible restaurant Toronto” will find you if you’ve ticked that box.

-Let’s talk about the elephant in the room: your photos probably suck.
+Let’s talk about your photos, because they probably aren’t good.
 Harsh?
 Maybe.
 True?
-Absolutely.
+Yes.
 I’ve audited hundreds of GBP listings, and 90% have grainy, poorly lit images that scream “amateur hour.”

 Here’s what actually works in 2025:

-Cover Photo: This is your first impression.
-Make it count.
+Cover Photo: This is your first impression, so make it count.
 Ideal dimensions are 1080×608 pixels.
 Show your storefront (for physical locations) or your best work (for service businesses).
-A plumber might showcase a gleaming bathroom renovation.
-A restaurant?
-That signature dish that gets people drooling.
+A plumber might show a gleaming bathroom renovation.
+A restaurant might show a signature dish that gets people drooling.

 Interior Shots: People want to know what they’re walking into.
-Show different angles, different times of day.
+Show different angles and different times of day.
 Natural lighting beats artificial every time.
-For service businesses without a physical location, show your team in action.
-Authenticity trumps perfection.
+For service businesses without a physical location, show your team at work.
+Authenticity beats perfection.

 Product/Service Photos: Quality over quantity, but aim for at least 20 unique images.
-Update seasonally.
-That Christmas menu from 2023?
-It’s not doing you any favours in July 2025.
+Update them seasonally.
+That Christmas menu from 2023 isn’t doing you any favours in July 2025.

 Video is the secret weapon most businesses ignore.
 Google now allows 30-second videos in GBP listings.
 Show a quick tour, introduce your team, or demonstrate your service.
 Videos get 40% more engagement than static images.